-A $95 annual fee.
-For a card with big dining and travel bonuses, an annual fee is par for the course, but without a good set of U.S. airline transfer partners it’s harder to justify keeping the card after the bonus.
+A $95 annual fee, waived for first 12 months* For a card with big dining and travel bonuses, an annual fee is par for the course, but without a good set of U.S. airline transfer partners it’s harder to justify keeping the card after the bonus.

 You don’t always get the lowest fare.
 When you use your points for travel, you need to book via Citibank’s online travel portal at ThankYou.com.
 Unfortunately that site doesn’t always show the lowest fares for flights, so you may end up getting less value from your points than you expect.

-The best way to see whether the ThankYou Premier is right for you is to use our CardFinder tool, which lets you input your spending habits, and will give you a custom recommendation of which cards will earn you the most points.
+The best way to see whether the Citi ThankYou® Premier Card is right for you is to use our CardFinder tool, which lets you input your spending habits, and will give you a custom recommendation of which cards will earn you the most points.

-If you’re thinking about the ThankYou Premier you’re probably also considering the Chase Sapphire Preferred, which also earns bonuses for travel and dining spending with a $95 annual fee.
+If you’re thinking about the Citi ThankYou® Premier Card you’re probably also considering the Chase Sapphire Preferred, which also earns bonuses for travel and dining spending with a $95 annual fee (waived the first year).

-While the Sapphire Preferred earns fewer points for travel spending (just 2x points versus 3x for the Citi Premier), it has a big advantage with its point transfer options.
+While the Sapphire Preferred earns fewer points for travel spending (just 2x points versus 3x for the Citi ThankYou® Premier Card), it has a big advantage with its point transfer options.

 The Chase Sapphire Preferred lets you transfer the points you earn into real airline miles with United and Southwest Airlines, plus several other foreign airline programs.
 That gives your points extra value, letting you get more from them than simply using them to buy plane tickets using the Chase travel portal.